Erol Alkan

 Erol Alkan (born 30 May 1974) is an English DJ and producer of Turkish Cypriot descent.
 He grew up in Archway in North London.

 Career

 DJ and club promoter

 In 1993, Erol Alkan started DJing in various indie nightclubs in London.
 His first ever public DJ set was at The Gass Club in Leicester Square.

-In 1995, he was a resident DJ of club night 'Going Underground' co-founded by Glyn Peppiatt and James Dickie.
-It was held weekly on Mondays at the Plastic People venue which was situated at its original Oxford Street location in Central London.
+In 1995, he was a resident DJ of club night 'Going Underground'.

 In 1997, Erol re-launched the club under a new name: Trash.
 Over the next few years, Trash became one of the most influential clubs of its time.
 Until its closure in 2007, Trash saw performances by Peaches, LCD Soundsystem, Klaxons, Bloc Party, 2manydjs, Yeah Yeah Yeahs, Scissor Sisters, Phoenix, Metronomy, Electric Six and many more up and coming bands.